 Is Your Mattress Causing Back Pain?

 Is your mattress causing back pain?
-Do you wake up with aches in the morning that you didn’t have the night before?
-It happens to me all the time, especially as I travel the world averaging two mattresses a month.
+If you wake up with aches in the morning that you didn’t have the night before, this article is written for you.

 is your mattress causing back pain?

 My morning back pain began at the age of ten when I was benched during summer soccer.
 I discovered that the pain lessened over the weekend when sleeping at our family cabin.
 So, I convinced my parents to buy me a new mattress.
 The back pain was gone.
 That is, until freshman year of college.

 Dorm life came with a low-quality mattress, which I battled for nine months.
 In that time, I upgraded the mattress with 2″ and then 4″ memory foam pads, self-experimented with sleep positions, and put wooden planks under the mattress so it wouldn’t sag.
 Even the expensive memory foam mattress toppers caused lower back pain in the morning.